 With 30 watts of power, this fella is perfect as your first amp, a device to spend countless practice hours on and conduct many sonic experiments with.

-Experimentation is the focal point here, but what we really like is that despite having a truly vast array of sonic tweaks available, which include a set of 12 dialed in amp models and seven smart effect types, the device always delivers the goods with solid or high-quality audio.
+Experimentation is the focal point here, but what we really like is that despite having a truly vast array of sonic tweaks available, which include a set of over 200 amp and cab models and eight smart effect types, the device always delivers the goods with solid or high-quality audio.
 This gives the players a realistic image of effects they could use, allowing them to actually forge their style from the very get-go.
 In the world of overproduction, carving a distinctive style is a must, and this little Spider allows it.

-As for other notable features, the amp features a single 12-inch Celestion custom speaker, a standard 1/4-inch input, a 1/4-inch headphone output, a CD/MP3 input, a built-in chromatic tuner, and a FBV foot controller jack.
+As for other notable features, the amp features a custom-built, full-range speaker system, a standard 1/4-inch input, a 1/4-inch headphone output, a CD/MP3 input, a built-in chromatic tuner, and a FBV foot controller jack.
 This should be on anyone’s list of the best guitar amps under $300.

 Peavey Vypyr VIP 1